String (str)

 Additionally, the

-method accepts between 0
+method accepts between 0 and infinity variadic

 The values to replace the @number@ placeholders in the format string.